kiboschool/course-mathematical-thinking/src/homework/the-question/week6.md

-# Guiding Question: Week 6
+# Guiding Question Week 8

 We have been able to solve so many day-to-day problems using computers.
 Many of these problems fundamentally are about transformation: Taking some input, and turning it into some new, more useful output.